 Frequently Asked Questions

 If you have any questions about our service, this is a good place to look for answers.

 How do you know which technologies are used by a site?

 Primarily, we use information provided by the site itself when downloading web pages.
 In other words, we fetch web pages very much like a search engine, and analyze the results.
-Additionally, we use publicly available information from sources such as Alexa and Google.
+Additionally, we use publicly available information from sources such as Alexa, Google, Microsoft and ipinfo.io.

 How exactly does your website analyzer work?

 We search for specific patterns in the web pages that identify the usage of technologies, similarly to the way a virus scanner searches for patterns in a file to identify viruses.
 We use a combination of regular expressions and DOM traversal for this search.
 We have identified several thousand indicators for technology usage.
 These indicators have different priorities, and based on the presence or absence of specific combinations of indicators in a specific context, we come to our conclusions.

 These are examples of the information used by the indicators:

 A lot of research was necessary to build the analyzer, and we keep improving it all the time.
 We want it to be the best possible website analyzer.